UCDavisLibrary/ava/docs/methods.md

-## Submiting your changes to the AVA GitHub Repository
+## Submitting your changes to the AVA GitHub Repository
 1. In GitHub for Desktop, you should see a list of changes you’ve made to the files.
 Fill in the Summary and Description fields at the bottom of the window and then click the Commit button.  https://guides.github.com/activities/forking/#making-changes
 2. You should now see the "Push" button at the top of your GitHub for Desktop Screen.
 Click the "Push" button to send your changes to YOUR online repository.
 2. If you are ready to send finished data to the UC Davis repository, submit a pull request for your fork: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
-3. The project administrators will review your changes and if your changes are accepted, project adminsitrators will incorporated your changes and close the issue you were working on.
-If there is any problems or questions, the project administrators will contact you.
+3. The project administrators will review your changes and if your changes are accepted, project administrators will incorporate your changes and close the issue you were working on.
+If there are any problems or questions, the project administrators will contact you.

 ### Additional Reference Material: